lilanka/Oevyli/docs/implementation-of-oevyli.md

 `(p, s)`.
 String with actual spelling of the word stored in a hash table.
 We uses a hand coded scanner for our compiler.
 Why? because it's fun to write.

+In our scanner we use double buffer technique for scanning.
+It generates the tokens and other information about the token (i.e line number).

+## Parser

 # References
 1. http://web.eecs.umich.edu/~bchandra/courses/papers/Hoare_Hints.pdf
 2. https://triton-lang.org/master/index.html